I’m getting mixed messages here. Using family values to get out of vaccination versus killing grandma via health care worker carried COVID

 The Family Heritage Alliance, defender of family values in the state is trying to give people tools to get out of the COVID vaccine.
 That kind of seems problematic if their employer is requiring it TO WORK IN A HEALTH CARE SYSTEM.

-Why am I thinking that killing Grandma by COVID exposure is not exactly what most of us would consider a family value.
+Why am I thinking that killing Grandma by COVID exposure is not exactly what most of us would consider a family value?

 The vaccine doesn’t stop you from getting covid or spreading it.